Does Psychological Therapy work

 Through providing the Medicare rebate, the Australian Government now acknowledge the important role psychologists play in helping people develop strong, resilient mental well being.

-What is the difference between a Psychiatrist, Clinical Psychologist and a Counsellor?
+What is the difference between a Psychiatrist, clincial psychologist and a counsellor

 A Psychiatrist has a medical background, having completed a Bachelor of Medicine and post-graduate training in psychiatry.
 They have a biological focus on human pathology and subsequent treatment through medication (this is a generalisation however).
 This is a nationally regulated profession.